AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 In the current digital landscape, malicious traffic is an ever-present threat.
 We recognize the gravity of the risk and offer several approaches to protect customer applications and mitigate attacks when they occur.

-At the edge, the Adobe Managed CDN absorbs DDoS attacks at the network layer (layers 3 and 4), including flood and reflection/amplification attacks.
+At the edge, the Adobe Managed CDN absorbs DoS attacks at the network layer (layers 3 and 4), including flood and reflection/amplification attacks.

 By default, Adobe takes measures to prevent performance degradation due to bursts of unexpectedly high traffic beyond a certain threshold.
-In the event of a DDoS attack impacting site availability, Adobe's operations teams are alerted and take steps to mitigate.
+In the event of a DoS attack impacting site availability, Adobe's operations teams are alerted and take steps to mitigate.

 Customers may take proactive measures to mitigate application layer attacks (layer 7) by configuring rules at various layers of the content delivery flow.

 For example, at the Apache layer, customers may configure either the [dispatcher module](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#configuring-access-to-content-filter) or [ModSecurity](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/modsecurity-crs-dos-attack-protection.html?lang=en) to limit access to certain content.

-And as this article describes, traffic filter rules rules may be deployed to the CDN, using Cloud Manager's configuration pipeline.
-In addition to traffic request-based traffic filter rules based on properties like IP address, path, and headers, customers may also license a powerful subcategory of traffic filter rules called WAF rules.
+And as this article describes, traffic filter rules rules may be deployed to the Adobe Managed CDN, using Cloud Manager's configuration pipeline.
+In addition to traffic filter rules based on properties like IP address, path, and headers, or rules based on setting rate limits, customers may also license a powerful subcategory of traffic filter rules called WAF rules.

 ## Suggested Process {#suggested-process}

 The following is a high-level recommended end-to-end process for coming up with the right traffic filter rules:

-1. Configure a non-production and production configuration pipeline, as described in the [Setup](#setup) section.
+1. Configure non-production and production configuration pipelines, as described in the [Setup](#setup) section.
 1. Customers who have licensed the subcategory of WAF traffic filter rules should enable them in Cloud Manager.
 1. Read and try out the tutorial to concretely understand how to use traffic filter rules, including WAF rules if they've been licensed.
 The tutorial walks you through deploying rules to a dev environment, simulating malicious traffic, downloading the [CDN logs](#cdn-logs), and analyzing them in [dashboard tooling](#dashboard-tooling).
-1. Copy the recommended initial rules to `cdn.yaml` and deploy the configuration to production in log mode.
+1. Copy the recommended starter rules to `cdn.yaml` and deploy the configuration to the production environment in log mode.
 1. After collecting some traffic, analyze the results using [dashboard tooling](#dashboard-tooling) to see if there were any matches.
-Look for false positives, and make any necessary adjustments, ultimately enabling the default rules in block mode.
+Lookout for false positives, and make any necessary adjustments, ultimately enabling the starter rules in block mode.
-1. Add custom rules based on analysis of the CDN logs, first testing with simulated traffic on dev environments, before deploying to stage and production in log mode, then block mode.
+1. Add custom rules based on analysis of the CDN logs, first testing with simulated traffic on dev environments before deploying to stage and production environments in log mode, then block mode.
 1. Monitor traffic on an ongoing basis, making changes to the rules as the threat landscape evolves.

 ## Setup {#setup}